-Alkaline phosphatase (ALP) is an enzyme in a person’s blood that helps break down proteins.
-The body uses ALP for a wide range of processes, and it plays a particularly important role in liver function and bone development.
-Using an ALP test, it is possible to measure how much of this enzyme is circulating in a person’s blood.
+Alkaline phosphatase (ALP) is an enzyme in blood that helps break down proteins.
+An ALP test measures how much of this enzyme is circulating in the blood stream.

-Slightly irregular ALP levels are usually no cause for concern.
-However, severely abnormal levels can signify a severe underlying medical condition, typically one relating to the liver, bones, or gallbladder.
+Slightly abnormal ALP levels can occur naturally and without any underlying illness.
+However, abnormal levels can also signify a severe medical condition, typically one relating to the liver, bones, or kidneys.

-In this article, we look at the ALP test in more detail and explain what it involves, how to prepare for it, and what the results may mean.
+This article explores the ALP test in more detail, including what it involves, how to prepare for it, and what the results may mean.

-Researchers still do not understand the full range of ALP’s functions, but it seems to contribute to a wide range of processes, such as:
+Researchers still do not know the full range of ALP’s functions, but it seems to contribute to many processes, such as:

 - transporting nutrients and other enzymes in the liver

 - aiding the formation and growth of bones

 - transporting fatty acids, phosphates, and calcium in the intestines

 - regulating cell growth, death, and migration during fetal development